2025 - 2026 Academic Catalog

 Regular Admission

-- Will possess a high school diploma or the equivalent General Education Diploma (GED).
+2. Applicants will possess a high school diploma or the equivalent General Education Diploma (GED).
 Official academic transcripts and GED certificates with scores and date of completion or graduation must be sent from their points of origin directly to the Office of Admissions.
-Applicants who are high school seniors awaiting graduation may register for classes, but must ensure submission of official high school transcripts promptly after graduation.
+Applicants who are high school seniors awaiting graduation may register for classes but must ensure submission of official high school transcripts promptly after graduation.
 Students who graduated from high schools outside the USA may submit unofficial transcripts if they cannot secure official transcripts.

-- Will submit any necessary official transcripts from Institutions of higher education attended.
+4. Applicants will submit any necessary official transcripts from institutions of higher education attended.
 Transfer students from colleges and universities will not need to submit a high school transcript, if they have completed 18 hours of college course credit.
 Transfer students who have earned an Associate of Arts degree or higher from an institutionally accredited college or university will be able to submit an official college transcript in lieu of the high school transcript requirement (see also Transfer of Credit from Other Institutions).

-- Test Scores (test-optional): Can submit ACT, SAT, PERT, CLT or equivalent test scores intended to demonstrate college readiness.
-These scores are not required for admission, but may be requested as evidence for academic ability, financial aid, or other reasons determined by the university.
+5. Test Scores (test-optional): Applicants can submit ACT, SAT, PERT, CLT or equivalent test scores intended to demonstrate college readiness.
+These scores are not required for admission but may be requested as evidence for academic ability, financial aid, or other reasons determined by the university.
 The university reserves the right to request a test score at any point in the process.

 Important Note: Degree-seeking applicants must submit all required documents by the end of their first term of study.
 If the applicant fails to submit all required documentation by the end of the first term of study, then a hold will be placed on the student’s account, and the student will not be able to enroll in the subsequent term until all requirements have been met and all tuition for the first term has been paid.